magomimmo/modern-cljs/doc/tutorial-14.md

     (prevent-default evt)))
 ```

-As you can see, after having called the `remote-callback` we added the
+As you can see, after having called the `remote-callback :calculate` we
-call to the `prevent-default` function, which is defined in the
+added the call to the `prevent-default` function, which is defined in
-`domina.events` namespace.
-The last modification we have to introduce is
+the `domina.events` namespace.
+The last modification we have to
-then to add the `prevent-default` function in the `:refer` section of
+introduce is to add the `prevent-default` function in the `:refer`
-the `domina.events` requirement in the `modern-cljs.shopping` namespace
+section of the `domina.events` requirement as follows:
-as follows.

 ```clojure
 (ns modern-cljs.shopping